 Armed with a plan, you can begin refining, your sketches.
 Be expressive.
 If you illustrate in a very straightforward, literal way, you might create a pretty painting.
 But you won’t be creating amazing illustrations, which tell a story on their own.
 Refer back to the reference images and character studies to make your illustrations come to life.
 These sketches are the backbones of your paintings.

 Illustrator’s note: Once you start advancing to final sketches, be sure to work at scale or larger than your intended final size.
 In general, images look better reduced rather than enlarged.

 Choose your color scheme

-Choose your mood via Bluprint instructor Shadra Strickland
+Choose your mood via Craftsy instructor Shadra Strickland

 Now that you have sketches, choose a color scheme.
 You can make loose sketches and try out various color schemes, or photocopy a sketch to try out different options.
 This step helps you guarantee you will be creating the mood you’d like.